 Technical Examination Process on Adaptation, two technical expert meetings on

-adaptation (TEM-A) were organized under the umbrella topic: Reducing vulnerability and implement national adaptation plans.
+adaptation (TEM-A) were organized under the umbrella topic: Reducing vulnerability

+formulate and implement national adaptation plans.
 The first

 TEM-A focused on enhancing the implementation of adaptation action with

 emphasis on gaps, needs, challenges, options and opportunities for implementation

 on the ground; means of implementation, including for the improvement of climate

 information services and understanding of scientific information at the national

 level; and good practices for reducing vulnerability.
 The second

 TEM-A focused on effective policy frameworks and institutional arrangements for

-adaptation planning and implementation, including for multi-level governance and monitoring
+adaptation planning and implementation, including for multi-level governance and

-to 2020 in the decision adopting the Paris Agreement.
+enhanced action prior to 2020 in the decision adopting the Paris Agreement.

 17 May: Side event of the Adaptation Committee at SB 44 on collaboration with